slimvcent/vincent/README.md

 # firstTask

 * Create a git account
-* Fork firstTask repo on juststartdev remote repo
+* Fork firstTask repo on https://github.com/juststartdev/firstTask
-* Write your name and expectations for this programme  in a p tag
+* Write your name and expectations for this programme  in a <p> </p> tag
-* Open terminal and Initialize your  git local repo with $git init
+* Open terminal and initialize your git local repo with $git init
 * Create a branch with your name
 * Make changes
 * Add to staging area